yofabronecoforo/C6EGHV/README.md

 Secrets | villager secrets (100)

 4. Rewards of this type apply to any valid unit(s) when obtained via exploration; they should be replaced by EGHV when obtained via border expansion
-5. When the Gathering Storm expansion is present and in use, this EGHV reward type supercedes the "free envoy" Diplomacy-type reward, which is disabled
+5. When the Gathering Storm expansion is present and in use, new rewards provided by this EGHV type supercede the "free envoy" Diplomacy-type reward, which is disabled

 ### New Rise and Fall Types
 ![EGHV Rewards](/IMAGES/Expansion1.gif)

-The following new rewards are provided by EGHV for Rise and Fall and later ruleset(s):
+These rewards are provided by EGHV for Rise and Fall and later ruleset(s):

 Goody Hut (Weight) | Common (40) | Uncommon (30) | Rare (20) | Legendary (10)
 ------ | ------ | ------ | ------ | ------
 Governors [6] | 1 governor title | 2 governor titles | 3 governor titles | 4 governor titles

-6. When the Gathering Storm expansion is present and in use, this EGHV reward type supercedes the "free governor title" Diplomacy-type reward, which is disabled
+6. When the Gathering Storm expansion is present and in use, new rewards provided by this EGHV type supercede the "free governor title" Diplomacy-type reward, which is disabled

 ### New Gathering Storm Types
 ![EGHV Rewards](/IMAGES/Expansion2.gif)

-The following new rewards are provided by EGHV for Gathering Storm and later ruleset(s):
+These rewards are provided by EGHV for Gathering Storm and later ruleset(s):

 Goody Hut (Weight) | Common (40) | Uncommon (30) | Rare (20) | Legendary (10)
 ------ | ------ | ------ | ------ | ------